 Many entry-level positions only require an associate’s degree and professional certification.
 Most jobs are provided by healthcare organizations; however, some Health Information Technicians work for insurance companies or government agencies.

 Students learn how to use data to improve the quality of healthcare.
-Medical Informatics Specialists combines research, statistics, and design in a health and human service context.
+Health Information Management Specialists combines research, statistics, and design in a health and human service context.

 Online Master’s Degree in Medical Informatics